vuldb/cyber_threat_intelligence/Emotet/README.md

 * US
 * CN
-* VN
+* ES
 * ...

-There are 33 more country items available.
+There are 40 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise